Love Nikki-Dress Up Queen by Elex

 Sexual and Inappropriate Content: 3/5 Immodest Clothing and Undergarments: There are numerous low and short dresses, shorts, and skirts that show off immodesty, and sometimes the stomach.
 The character can be undressed to their underwear.
 There are net stocking and underwear combos, with varying detail and descriptions, as well as at swimsuits and bikinis.
 One is even named Victoria’s Secret while another is a playboy bunny outfit.
 One makes a joke about how the lace, though covering more, won’t take away any sexiness.
 Your clothing can be “sexy” or have a “sexy” theme, and girls from one land are said to dress in a “sexy, bad girl” style.
 “Prince’s kiss of true love” is the title of an achievement, though it does not actually have to do with kissing (I think).

 There are “lolita” style clothing, but this is NOT in any way in reference to the book, Lolita by Vladimir Nabokov (which is basically about a man’s ‘romantic’ obsession twelve year old).
-Lolita fashion in Japan is merely a feminine, innocent fashion style that has nothing to do with the novel.
+Lolita fashion in Japan is merely a Victorian era fashion style that has nothing to do with the novel.

 Violence: ½/5 Brief Mention: A woman says a “cat… assaulted” her.
 (Not sexually.)
 Swordmen and hunting games are mentioned.